 Named the most beautiful place in Oklahoma by House Beautiful magazine, Philbrook Museum of Art is an essential stop on any itinerary.
 Nestled on 25-acres of pristine gardens in the heart of midtown Tulsa, Philbrook Museum offers world-class art in a villa that transports visitors to the Italian countryside.

-In addition to a sprawling collection of American, Southwestern, Renaissance and Baroque art and sculpture, Philbrook’s collection includes one of the most comprehensive surveys of 20th Century Native American art in the United States.
-Founded out of the historical home of Waite and Genevieve Phillips, Philbrook also features an architectural addition with auditorium, restaurant, library and educational studios.
+In addition to a sprawling collection of American, Southwestern, Renaissance, and Baroque art and sculpture, Philbrook’s collection includes one of the most comprehensive surveys of 20th Century Native American art in the United States.
+Founded out of the historical home of Waite and Genevieve Phillips, Philbrook also features an architectural addition with an auditorium, restaurant, library, and educational studios.

 With tours built on storytelling, TFA tour guides offer engaging, unique experiences and will answer any question you throw their way.
 Make plans to attend one of their many tours exploring Tulsa's architectural beauty and history, including ornate art deco details, facts about Tulsa architects like Bruce Goff, and Tulsa's underground tunnel system.

 A classic Italian restaurant with a long history in Tulsa, Dalesandro’s is an excellent addition to your Tulsa trip.
 The restaurant was founded in 1990 by Vincent "Buzz" Dalesandro III, and is now run by Buzz’s son, retired professional soccer player Vincent "Sonny" Dalesandro IV.

 A SoBo (South Boston) district icon, Dalesandro’s is on the outskirts of downtown Tulsa near several of Tulsa’s major attractions.
 Dalesandro’s is a member of the Equality Business Alliance by Oklahomans for Equality.